|Buying a Property|

 When a Realtor represents a seller, he/she is obligated to tell the seller anything that he/she can discover about the buyer.
 The buyer's agent's obligation belongs with the buyer.
 Buyer agency is an agreement between you (the buyer) and the real estate agent that can last for one day to one year.

 Many buyers choose not to be represented in the hopes of getting a lower price from the Seller.
 The commission the seller pays the Listing Agent is usually established in the Listing Agreement, not in the Contract Offer.
-The Seller owes the same, full commission to the Listing agent whether the buyer is represented or not.
+The Seller usually owes the same commission to the Listing agent whether the buyer is represented or not.
 Having a Buyer's Agent is an advantage to the Buyer that is usually paid for by the Listing Agent's commission split.
 Do not cut yourself short.
 You deserve representation!
 Representation brings you:

 * Loyalty - The real estate agent must act in the best interest of the buyer